Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/special.md

 correspond to failures: the integrator exceeded its maximum number of iterations (despite it was huge).
-The lower ray is also in fact probably false numerically, there should be a more pronounced color change, here we seem to just have some darker purple which I think is wrong.
+The lower ray is also in fact probably false numerically, there should be a more pronounced color change, here we seem to just have some darker purple which we think is wrong.

 Carlson transformations are extremely fast, but they obviously select